Medical Fitness-to-Drive Screening

 Clearance to Drive

-Medical fitness to drive is different for everyone.
+Medical fitness-to-drive assessments are different for everyone.
 We may recommend additional testing or resources to ensure you can drive safely or suggest equipment that can be installed in your vehicle to help.
 Our occupational therapists do not have the authority to issue or revoke a driver’s license.

 We’ll share test results with you and your health care provider to determine next steps.
 If you were referred to the Duke Driving Program by the state DMV Medical Review Program, they’ll also receive a copy of our report.